Orlando Estate Planning Lawyer

 - Designating your beneficiaries

-- Establishing a durable power of attorney and a medical durable power of attorney
+- Establishing a durable power of attorney and medical durable power of attorney

 - Finding ways to reduce and avoid estate tax when possible